 The signature of perfect quasicrystalline structure is a diffraction pattern consisting entirely of a dense set of Bragg peaks at wavevectors that are integer linear combinations of a set of incommensurate basis vectors.
 In the Penrose tiling case, the natural choice of basis vectors is a 5-fold symmetric star, $\kv_n = k_0 \left(\cos(2\pi n/5),\sin(2\pi n/5)\right)$, for which $\kv_{n-1} + \kv_{n+1} = \phi^{-1}\kv_n$, where $\phi = (1+\sqrt{5})/2$ is the golden ratio.
 One way to understand and calculate the diffraction pattern is based on viewing the tiling as a projection of a subset of points of 5D hypercubic lattice onto a 2D plane oriented such that the basis vectors of the hypercubic lattice project onto the five vectors that are edges of the rhombic Penrose tiles.~\cite{deBruijn1981,kramer1984} A crucial feature of the construction is that the subset of 5D lattice points uniformly fills a bounded region (a ``window'') when projected instead onto the 3D space orthogonal to the tiling plane.
 The diffraction pattern for a set of unit masses placed at the vertices of the Penrose rhombus tiling consists of Bragg peaks located at the projection of the 5D reciprocal space lattice onto the physical reciprocal space, where the peak intensities are determined by the Fourier transform of the window.~\cite{elser1985B,elser1986,jaric1986}

-We show here that the Smith hat tiling can be constructed in an analogous manner.
+We show here that the Hat tiling can be constructed in an analogous manner.
 It is a projection onto the tiling plane of a subset of 6D hypercubic lattice points that is bounded in a 4D subspace, though unlike the Penrose case, the window is not orthogonal to the tiling plane.
-More conveniently, the Smith hat tiling can be viewed as a decoration of a set of four tiles that display the essential structure of the tiling.
-Smith et al.\ made extensive use of four ``metatiles'' in proving the that Smith hat can only tile the plane in a nonperiodic pattern.
+More conveniently, the Hat tiling can be viewed as a decoration of a set of four tiles that display the essential structure of the tiling.
+Smith et al.\ made extensive use of four ``metatiles'' in proving the that Hat can only tile the plane in a nonperiodic pattern.
 Here we modify their definition of the metatiles to form a set of ``Key tiles,'' so named because their vertices are the Key vertices identified by Smith et al.~\cite{smith2023aperiodic} We show that the tilings formed by Key tiles have a simple structure in the 6D space.

-We also show that the natural class of Key tiles is larger than the set associated with Smith hat tiles.
-From the physics perspective, all of these Key tilings have similar properties, and the special subset that permits a Smith hat decoration does not show any unique features other than allowing for a decomposition into a tiling by a hat and its mirror image.
-For a broader class of Key tilings, an analogous decomposition is still possible, but the second hat-like shape is no longer a mirror image of the first.
-For a broader class still, the hat construction is not possible, and one of these latter types, which we call the ``golden Key,'' plays a special role in the analysis of the entire class.
+The natural class of Key tiles is larger than the set associated with Hat tiles.
+From the physics perspective, all of these Key tilings have similar properties, and the special subset that permits a Hat decoration does not show any unique features other than allowing for a decomposition into a tiling by a Hat and its mirror image.
+For a broader class of Key tilings, a decomposition into two distorted hat-like tiles, but the second is no longer the mirror image of the first.
+For a broader class still, the decomposition algorithm produces overlapping tiles and one tile shape with a self-intersecting boundary.
+This last class includes a case that we call the ``Golden Key,'' which plays a special role in the analysis of the entire class.